madprops/blog/jstyle.md

 }
 ```

-Or bind click events when building elements dynamically at runtime.
+Or bind them when building elements dynamically at runtime.

 I use a single global keyboard function for all key detection: